Senegal and the World Bank: Senegal

 Senegal has stood out as one of the most politically stable countries in the region since their independence in 1960.
-Senegal has also been able to remain largely unaffected by regional security shocks.
+The country has also been able to remain largely unaffected by regional security shocks.
 However, increasing organized terrorist activity in neighboring countries could introduce the risk of instability.

-Since 2014 Senegal has experienced a growth rate of a minimum 6% with positive future projections.
+Since 2014, Senegal has experienced a growth rate of a minimum 6% with positive future projections.
 The growth rate accelerated to 7% in 2017 and maintained at 6% during 2018.
 Growth projections in Senegal are expected to continue as offshore oil and gas operations are expected to begin in 2022.
 Until then, Senegal is facing fiscal pressure due to fixed domestic energy prices that are cheaper than international oil prices resulting in increased subsidies and lower revenues.
 The deficit for Senegal increased to 3.5% for the year 2018, growing half a percent from the previous year 2017.
 Public debt continues to grow in Senegal but remains listed as a low risk of distress due to GDP rebasing.
 Senegal was able to increase GDP by 30% through rebasing with Eurobond.
 Debt was estimated to be 60.6% of GDP in 2017 and increased to 64.5% in 2018.

 Senegal's poverty rate was last measured in 2011 and had a national poverty rate of 46.7% and 38% using the international poverty line.
 No new household consumption data has been made available but, estimates place the poverty rate at 34% in 2017, and expect it to fall to 31% in 2020.
 Senegal has also seen an increase in primary education enrollment from 69.3% in 2000 to 80.95% in 2018.
 Senegal has also seen an increase in life expectancy at birth from 57% in 2000 to 67.38% in 2017.